 intertwined with the Holocaust's unavoidable lessons of despair

-Founded in 1982 (originally as Friends of Le Chambon) by Emmy Award-winning documentary filmmaker Pierre Sauvage, himself born in Le Chambon in 1944 to parents who had found refuge there, the Chambon Foundation began by telling the story of this unique conspiracy of goodness in Sauvage's award-winning feature documentary Weapons of the Spirit, soon to be available in an updated version on DVD.
-While continuing to specialize in original documentary explorations of the Nazi era (upcoming is the Varian Fry Institute's and Sauvage's newest feature documentary And Crown Thy Good: Varian Fry in Marseille, which seeks post-production support), the Chambon Foundation is committed to ensuring that the memory of the righteous shall be everlasting.
+Founded in 1982 (originally as Friends of Le Chambon) by Emmy Award-winning documentary filmmaker Pierre Sauvage, himself born in Le Chambon in 1944 to parents who had found refuge there, the Chambon Foundation began by telling the story of this unique conspiracy of goodness in Sauvage's award-winning feature documentary Weapons of the Spirit, soon to be available in a new 25th-anniversary edition.
+While continuing to specialize in original documentary explorations of the Nazi era (upcoming is the Varian Fry Institute's and Sauvage's newest feature documentary And Crown Thy Good: Varian Fry in Marseille), the Chambon Foundation is committed to ensuring that the memory of the righteous shall be everlasting.

 June 2004, in partnership with the village of Le Chambon, the Chambon Foundation